Back to Blog

 Overall Score: 7.1 / 10

-Utica Solar brings over 20 years of solar installation experience with strong technical certifications including ISO 9001, TUV OHSAS 18001, BizSAFE Star, and BCA.
-Their expertise extends to microgrid and off-grid systems.
+Utica Solar has over 20 years of installation experience and holds certifications including ISO 9001, OHSAS 18001, BizSAFE Star, and BCA, with capability in microgrid and off-grid systems.

 Overall Score: 6.8 / 10